johnserri/Block_Youtube_URL/README.md

-# Block_Youtube_URL
+# Site_Youtube_URL
-block list for youtube url list
+Use list for youtube url list to block